qingquan63/FairEMOL/README.md

 ````

 ### Discussions about this project
 The code implementation is based on [geatpy](https://github.com/geatpy-dev/geatpy).
-Further, we modified it so that the code supports individuals being neural networks.
+Further, we modified it so that the code supports individuals in a population being neural networks.

 ### Environments that have been tested
 * python 3.7